rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > * **Importance**: If the question is about traits or qualities, you might choose to place the most dominant feature or most important card first, followed by cards that represent secondary or tertiary qualities.
 > * **Contrast and Transition**: When you choose cards that represent contrasting ideas or states, arrange them in an order that best illustrates the contrast or transition from one state to another.

+> [!abstract]+ **Ezmerelda’s Advice**
+> If told of Strahd’s invitation once recruited to their cause in [[Arc K - The Fallen Abbey]], Ezmerelda d’Avenir eagerly advises the players to accept it—if they haven’t already—as a once-in-a-lifetime opportunity to scope out the castle before retrieving the *Icon of Dawn's Grace* in [[Arc K - The Fallen Abbey]], rescuing the **werewolf** Emil Toranescu in [[Arc L - The Den of Wolves]], and/or recovering Argynvost’s skull in [[Arc M - The Dragon's Manor]].
+>
+> Ezmerelda notes, however, that she has *not* been invited to the dinner, and therefore can’t attend openly.
+She’s willing, though, to pursue her own independent course of action while the players dine with Strahd.
+At the players’ suggestion, she might spend the evening guarding Ireena, secretly surveying the castle grounds for alternate entrances and possible guards (though she won’t enter the castle itself alone), or taking some other action to further the party’s interests.

 If the players appear at a loss for which questions to ask, Ezmerelda suggests asking any or all of the following questions:

 * “Who are you?"
 (The spirit responds by flipping the Priest card, which it then flips face-down.
 It then flips the Missionary card, which it then flips face-down.
 It then flips the Shepherd card.)